major0/shlib/CONTRIB.md

 Due to the nature of POSIX shell, libraries can perform tests _when_ they are imported, as opposed to doing a test every time an interface is called.
-This allows [shlib][shlib] to implement a single interface via a variety of methods, and select the method which best fits the local platform.
+This allows [shlib] to implement a single interface via a variety of methods, and select the method which best fits the local platform.

 For example: